History of WCHC

 The development of WCHC began in 1983.
 The St. Jacobs Village Association established a health committee to look at the need for local health services.
 The work of this group led to the formation of WCHC as a non-profit organization in 1985.
 WCHC submitted a funding proposal to the Ministry of Health in 1988.
 In 1989, the Ministry of Health approved funding for WCHC.
 Service delivery started in a downtown St. Jacobs location while the permanent health centre was under construction.

 A successful fund-raising campaign started in the fall of 1989.
 In three years, a total of $350,000 was raised.
 These funds helped WCHC build additional space that the Ministry of Health would not fund.
 That community-funded space was built for a pharmacy, dental office, and other tenants.
-On December 1, 1990, the permanent health centre at 10 Parkside Drive, St. Jacobs, was officially opened and dedicated.
+On December 1, 1990, we officially opened the permanent health centre at 10 Parkside Drive, St. Jacobs.

 Since first opening its doors in St. Jacobs, WCHC has seen many changes, including: